robertritz/Building-LLM-Powered-Systems/README.md

 Weekly coding assignments will build you step by step towards the projects, and you should be able to reuse significant parts of this code for your projects.
 All assignments must be turned in on Moodle.

 ### Projects
 There are three projects for this course, each covering a different and very relevant subject in building LLM powered systems.
-All projects must be completely independently
+All projects must be completely independently and turned in via Moodle.

 ## Coding Environment